embrisa/ToolChest/README.md

 NEXT_PUBLIC_SITE_URL="https://your-domain.com"
 ```

-See [DEPLOYMENT.md](./DEPLOYMENT.md) for detailed deployment instructions.
+For detailed deployment tips, use the commands above and ensure your environment variables are set via `.env.local`.

 ### Troubleshooting Database Migrations